auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 output block back into the `EchoHeader` parameter and by incrementing the counter by one, which is the same thing as the next output block.

-Also, important new secrets must _not_ be introduced via the `EchoHeader` alone whenever more than one output block is revealed to an adversary, as this re-reveals cracking attacks on everything except that important new secret.
-Also, the `EchoHeader` is truncated to 32 bytes.
+Also, the `EchoHeader` parameter violates HKDF's strict principle of cleanly separating entropy extraction and final output expansion.
+Important new secrets must _not_ be introduced via the `EchoHeader` alone whenever more than one output block is revealed to an adversary, as doing so allows a cracker to bypass the `EchoHeader`, re-revealing a cracking attack on the original keying material alone.

-Despite these issues, the `EchoHeader` is not a difficult parameter to use safely.
-The default recommendation is to duplicate the input to `EchoKey` and `EchoHeader`, which is one of several ways any possible issue can be avoided.
+Despite these issues, the `EchoHeader` is not difficult to use safely.
+The default recommendation is to duplicate the input to `EchoKey` and `EchoHeader`, which is one of several ways this issue can be avoided.

-The `EchoHeader` parameter exists to regularize timing side channels regarding the length of the `EchoTag` parameter, because it is a strategically location to leave a plaintext tag, and because it could be potentially rather useful when you want very efficient random-access output.
+The `EchoHeader` parameter exists to regularize timing side channels regarding the length of the `EchoTag` parameter, because it can be a strategic location to leave a plaintext tag, and because it could be potentially rather useful when you want very efficient random-access output.

 Very much like HKDF-SHA256, these final steps perform no key-stretching, so they are very fast relative to the computations required to compute the seed.